 Knowing that a cat will automatically walk away from any spot a human puts him down, we set some bait: kitty treats.

 He took the bait.

 Next we introduced familiar scent, putting a hand towel that Thomas had slept on for a couple of weeks inside the hot tub, along with his catnip cigar.
 We then placed the assembly atop a quilt on a big wide arm of our sofa, which has been one of Thomas’ favorite sleeping spots of late.

 Then things got weird.
 I mean really weird.
-Thomas was so stupefied, so blindsided by the fluffy warm yummy enclosure of love, he was immobilized.
+Thomas became so stupefied, so blindsided by the fluffy warm yummy enclosure of love, he was immobilized.
 His little head appeared over the side of the tub.
 His little mouth was partly open.
-His eyes had "morphine" written all over them.
-His movement ... well, he had no movement, if you want to know the truth.
+His eyes had “morphine” written all over them.
+His movement … well, he had no movement, if you want to know the truth.
 If this moment were a Winona Ryder film it would be called Cat, Interrupted.
 His look was so intense, so uncompromisingly checked out, so absolute that I got a little scared.